-It is crucial to know that eczema is an awkward, nerve-racking and irritating condition that usually interrupts sleeping behavior.
+The reality of eczema is that it’s an awkward, nerve-racking and irritating condition that usually interrupts sleeping behavior.

 In accordance with the “National Eczema Association”, light therapy helps to ease inflammation, cuts down itching, boosts vitamin D production and helps deal with bacteria on the skin.

-Spending 10 minutes daily in sun exposure, especially during an eczema flare, can offer relief and most likely speed recovery.
+Spending 10 minutes daily in the sun, especially during an eczema flareup, can offer relief and most likely speed recovery.

 So that is why . . .

-Preferably, during an eczema flare you’ll get 2,000-5,000 IU daily; if your sun exposure is low, consider increasing your intake with a good quality supplement.
+Preferably, during an eczema flare-up it’s good to get 2,000-5,000 IU daily; if your sun exposure is low, consider increasing your intake with a good quality supplement.

 Initial research exhibits that low vitamin D levels during pregnancy and during childhood can maximize the risk of developing eczema.